iterative/dvc.org/static/docs/commands-reference/repro.md

 # repro

-Reproduce DVC file and all stages the file depends on (recursively).
+Reproduce a stage that is specified by a `.dvc` file and all stages the file lists as dependencies (recursively).

+See `dvc run` for more information on creating pipelines.

-Default file name is `Dvcfile`.
-However, DVC files can have any name followed by the `.dvc` suffix.
+DVC file (`target`) can have any name followed by the `.dvc` suffix.
+If file name is omitted, `Dvcfile` will be used by default.

 ```usage
     usage: dvc repro [-h] [-q] [-v] [-f] [-s] [-c CWD] [-m]